xtdb/driver-examples/sample-datasets/sakila/README.md

 # Sakila - a movie rental database

-If Clojure is installed then `cd clojure; clojure -M -m load-data` should be enough to load this [Sakila](https://www.jooq.org/sakila) dataset into XTDB.
+If Clojure is installed then `./load.sh` should be enough to load this [Sakila](https://www.jooq.org/sakila) dataset into XTDB.

 See the GitHub action workflow for exact usage.